Prag8855/aab/content/guides/unemployment-benefits.md

 If you are sick, you can take sick days.
 You need a sick note from a doctor (*[[Krankschreibung]]*).[^10] When you are healthy again, you must tell the *Agentur für Arbeit*.
 You can also take time off when your children are sick.

 For the first 6 weeks that you are sick, you get ALG I. After 6 weeks, you stop getting ALG I, and you get *[[Krankengeld]]* from your health insurance instead.

-You can get ALG I in another EU/EEA country if you are looking for work there.[^7]

-Students don't get ALG?
-(2.5)

 ## What to do next